DNScale Infrastructure and EU Operations

 NIS2

 NIS2 names DNS providers explicitly in Annex I as essential entities.
-DNScale operates under the relevant national supervisory regime for its EU domicile.
-The NIS2 and DNS guide covers the obligations in detail; our specific posture:
+DNScale tracks the relevant national supervisory regime for its Estonian EU domicile as member-state transposition and guidance evolve.
+The NIS2 and DNS guide covers the directive in detail; our specific posture:

 - Documented Article 21 risk-management measures (incident handling, cryptography, supply-chain controls)

-- Incident-reporting workflow aligned to the 24h / 72h / 1-month timelines
+- Incident-response workflow designed to support applicable 24h / 72h / 1-month reporting timelines where legal thresholds are met

 - DNSSEC support with modern algorithms and HSM-backed key storage

-- MFA on operator and customer interfaces, scoped API keys, full audit logs
+- MFA on operator and customer interfaces, scoped API keys, full audit logs, and identity-control patterns such as SSO in enterprise due diligence

 - Multi-region anycast for resilience; multi-provider readiness via Terraform / DNSControl